 My wedding, I think more than most, was handmade my me and my husband (but mostly me).
 I designed my own invitations, and we assembled them by hand.
 I designed all my decorations and had everything exactly as I wanted it.
 And whenever I had some extra time and wanted to save money, I would design a decoration and hand-paint it instead of ordering a print; that’s what this is.
 I spent two days designing, drawing, and painting this piece for the entrance to our wedding, and it has been hanging in our living room since.

 By now, I was hooked on lettering projects like this.
 And since I had just gotten married and moved in with my husband, I really wanted our new apartment to reflect who we were.
 Thus, I had the idea for this piece!
 It was super easy due to the (dangerous) fact that Michael’s sells galaxy-print poster boards for $2.
 All I had to do was arrange painter’s tape, paint it white, let it dry, and peel!
-(And I liked it so much that I later made a piece of merch with the same design!)

 After handmaking my wedding centerpieces, I had lots of plastic flowers left over, so I did what is now my go-to, and turned them into another craft!
 I used that leftover painter’s tape to mark off where the K (my new last initial) would go, and cut any overflowing petals along the edge.